laserpants/area-51/docs/README.md

   r = \wr \ g_1 \ | \ g_2 \ | \ \cdots \ | \ g_n \ | \ q \ \wr,
 $$

-In code, one way to do this is to convert the row to a hash map, and then translate the hash map back to a row again, ordering the keys alphabetically.
+One way to do this, in code, is to first convert the row to a hash map, and then translate the hash map back into a row again, with the keys ordered alphabetically.

 ##### Open rows